rhmtspr/rhmtspr/README.md

 # 💫 About Me:
-I'm Rachmat Risky Saputra.
-I'm aspiring software engineer.
+Aspiring software engineer.
 Currently, I'm an undegraduate student majoring in Informatics and focusing on backend web development and also learning a little bit about data science and artificial intelligence.

 ## 🌐 Socials: